 In order to take MUSC 121-122 (“Music Theory”), you must first take MUSC 101 (“Basic Musicianship”).
 If you have any experience in music theory, we invite you to take the music theory placement test on Monday, August 24 at 8:45 a.m. in the Olin Auditorium.
 If you pass this exam, you may place out of MUSC 101 and we will recommend that you take MUSC 121-122.

 In order to take other music theory courses or any music history courses numbered between 123 and 394, you must first take (or place out of) MUSC 101 and have taken MUSC 102 (“Introduction to Musical Style”) and any other course prerequisites.
 (MUSC 102 may be taken concurrently with MUSC 121 or 122.)
 MUSC 101 and MUSC 102 are open to everyone.

 Note: If you are planning to take individual music lessons or participate in a department ensemble, you need not take the placement test or MUSC 101/MUSC 102.

-Biology: Scores of 4 and 5 on the Advanced Placement test receive 0.5 units of credit.
-Students with AP 5 receive credit for BIOL 115 and the department recommends beginning with BIOL 116.
-Those with AP 3 or 4 should start with BIOL 115.
-Students who have not taken the Advanced Placement course in biology but believe they have had an equivalent course should consult with the Biology Department chair, Wade Powell.
+Scores of 4 and 5 on the Advanced Placement test receive 0.5 units of credit.
+For students with AP 5, the department recommends beginning with BIOL 116.
+Students with AP 4 credit can also begin with BIOL 116, if they feel prepared, but should attend the Biology Department presentation during orientation and consult with the Department of Biology chair, Bob Mauck, at that time.
+Students who have not taken the Advanced Placement course in biology but believe they have had an equivalent course also should consult with the Professor Mauck.

-Other departments: Information about placement for courses in other departments and programs will be presented at the Academic Department Presentations on Monday, August 25, as listed in this booklet.
+Information about placement for courses in other departments and programs will be presented at the academic department presentations on Monday, August 24, at various locations around campus from 1:30-3:15 p.m.
 Feel free to attend various presentations or to visit the different academic program tables, collect information, and have your specific questions answered.